Digital-Multimedia-Center/Callsort/README.md

 **Callsort is a cross-platform desktop application that sorts Excel and CSV files by Library of Congress (LC) Call Numbers with a single click.**

-The MSU library manages tens of thousands of items in spreadsheets, but Excel and similar tools cannot sort LC call numbers correctly or handle data inconsistencies.
-Callsort solves this by parsing, validating, and sorting call numbers accurately, allowing staff and researchers to browse collections in proper order.
+The MSU library manages millions of catalogue items in spreadsheets, but Excel (and similar tools) cannot sort LC call numbers correctly, nor handle data inconsistencies.
+Callsort solves this by parsing, validating, and sorting call numbers accurately, allowing staff and researchers to browse collections in sorted order.

 ---